 L64 PNP 315 Philosophy of Mind

 An introduction to philosophical' analyses of the nature of mind, especially those developed by contemporary philosophers.
 The focus will be on questions such as the following: What is a mind?
 How does it relate to a person's brain?
 How does it relate to a person's body and the external world?
 Can a mind exist in a very different kind of body (e.g., a computer or a robot)?
 Does thinking require a language-like code?
 If so, can non-linguistic species think?
 What is it to have a mental image or to experience pain?
-Prerequisite: one course in Philosophy at the 100 or 200 level, or permission of the instructor.
-Priority given to majors in philosophy and PNP.
+Prerequisites: one course in Philosophy at the 100 or 200-level, or permission of the instructor.
+Priority given to majors in Philosophy & PNP.

 Same as L30 Phil 315